elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-current-job-market-trends-for-consulting-opportunities-in-engineering.md

 score: -1.0
 related_article1:
     id: 166708
+    title: >-
-    title: What are the requirements for obtaining a certification for consulting in engineering?
+        What are the requirements for obtaining a certification for consulting in engineering?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-requirements-for-obtaining-a-certification-for-consulting-in-engineering
 related_article2:
-    id: 166717
+    id: 166696
-    title: How is robotics automation being integrated with AI, and what are its future prospects?
+    title: >-
+        What is the process of force decomposition in vector mathematics?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-is-robotics-automation-being-integrated-with-ai-and-what-are-its-future-prospects
+    url: /learn/education-studies/questions/what-is-the-process-of-force-decomposition-in-vector-mathematics
 related_article3:
-    id: 166719
+    id: 166696
-    title: How do engineering organizations support networking and professional development?
+    title: >-
+        What is the process of force decomposition in vector mathematics?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-engineering-organizations-support-networking-and-professional-development
+    url: /learn/education-studies/questions/what-is-the-process-of-force-decomposition-in-vector-mathematics
 related_article4:
-    id: 166701
+    id: 166716
-    title: Explain the concept of torque and its importance in engineering.
+    title: >-
+        What are some current trends in artificial intelligence research?
     subject: Education Studies
-    url: /learn/education-studies/questions/explain-the-concept-of-torque-and-its-importance-in-engineering
+    url: /learn/education-studies/questions/what-are-some-current-trends-in-artificial-intelligence-research
 related_article5:
-    id: 166699
+    id: 166708
-    title: Define the moment of force and explain how it is calculated.
+    title: >-
+        What are the requirements for obtaining a certification for consulting in engineering?
     subject: Education Studies
-    url: /learn/education-studies/questions/define-the-moment-of-force-and-explain-how-it-is-calculated
+    url: /learn/education-studies/questions/what-are-the-requirements-for-obtaining-a-certification-for-consulting-in-engineering
 ---

 &nbsp;